shigeyukey/shige-addons-wiki/src/save_and_load_enable_add-ons.md

 ### 📥Save and Load

 You can save and load currently enabled add-ons.
+This feature can be used for these purposes:

+1. Save currently enabled add-ons and distinguish them from disabled add-ons.
+1. Disable add-ons that are not used often and batch enable them only when used.
+1. Enable/Disable multiple game add-ons at once.

 ![alt text](https://raw.githubusercontent.com/shigeyukey/shige-addons-wiki/refs/heads/main/src/images/save_and_enable/08.png)